jsk336/docs/docs/implement/data.md

 ## More info?

 For more information regarding Antha please refer to [the documentation](docs link) section.
-If you want a more details about the database used by Antha see the [CouchDB documentation] (http://couchdb.apache.org).
+If you want a more details about the database used by Antha see the [CouchDB documentation](http://couchdb.apache.org).